 IHON 258: Self, Culture, and Society (H2): This course is an interdisciplinary study of specific international issues that illuminates aspects of individual and collective human behavior, history, culture, and institutions.
 Topics will vary by instructor and term, but each section of the course will draw from two or more of the following disciplines: anthropology, economics, history, political science, psychology, and sociology.
+If topic is "Africa's Triple Heritage" will receive Cross-Cultural GenEd Element.
 (4)